elevien/math50_2025/unit6.md

 ---

-# Regularization, priors and Bayesian inference
+# Overparamaterized models: Regularization, priors and Bayesian inference

 At this point we have seen that models can be too complicated, but thus far **complexity** has roughly meant the number of paramaters (regression coefficients).
 Striking a balance between bias and variance means finding the right number of predictors too include, but there are ways to build highly flexibly models which do not overfit.
 This is achieved